metal3-io/metal3-io.github.io/try-it.md

 > info "Information"
 > If you need detailed information regarding the process of creating a Metal³ emulated environment using metal3-dev-env, it is worth taking a look at the blog post ["A detailed walkthrough of the Metal³ development environment"]({% post_url 2020-02-18-metal3-dev-env-install-deep-dive %}).

 This is a high-level architecture of the Metal³-dev-env.
-Note that for Ubuntu based setup, either Kind or Minikube can be used to instantiate an ephemeral cluster, while for CentOS based setup only Minikube is currently supported.
-Ephemeral cluster creation tool can be manipulated with EPHEMERAL_CLUSTER environment variable.
+Note that for an Ubuntu-based setup, either Kind or Minikube can be used to instantiate an ephemeral cluster, while for a CentOS-based setup, only Minikube is currently supported.
+The ephemeral cluster creation tool can be manipulated with the EPHEMERAL_CLUSTER environment variable.

 <p style="text-align: center">
   <img src="assets/images/metal3-dev-env.svg">